How to Use a Redirect Blocker in Chrome, Firefox, Edge, and Safari

 Check your add-ons

-Firefox → Add-ons and Themes (or about:addons).
+Go to about:addons.
 Same logic as Chrome: anything you don’t recognize or didn’t consciously install should go.

 How to Stop Redirects in Microsoft Edge

-Edge is Chromium-based so the logic is nearly identical to Chrome, but the menu paths are slightly different.
+Edge is Chromium-based so the logic is nearly identical to Chrome, but the menu paths are different.

 Go to Settings → Cookies and site permissions → Pop-ups and redirects → set to Block.
 Then check edge://extensions/ for anything suspicious.